baxor/puppet-bind/README.md

 generated; but still, that is precisely what I do *not* want to do, so hence this module.

+Instead, I think a bind module should allow one to define _zone file entries_, and use the normal AXFR/IXFR DNS calls to distribute changes.
+That's precisely what this module does.

 Also, I used this module to learn how to write a custom type for puppet.
 Given that, there's bound to be some ugliness in there, but it seems to work for me.
 Bug reports are certainly welcome :)